The Old Guitarist: Infrared discoveries

 Recent x-rays and examinations by curators found three figures peering behind the old guitarist's body.
 The three figures are an old woman with her head bent forward, a young mother with a small child kneeling by her side, and an animal on the right side of the canvas.
 Despite unclear imagery in crucial areas of the canvas, experts determined that at least two different paintings are found beneath The Old Guitarist.

 In 1998, researchers used an infrared camera to penetrate the uppermost layer of paint (the composition of The Old Guitarist) and clearly saw the second-most composition.
 By using this camera, researchers were able to discover a young mother seated in the center of the composition, reaching out with her left arm to her kneeling child at her right, and a calf or sheep on the mother's left side.
 Clearly defined, the young woman has long, flowing dark hair and a thoughtful expression.

 The Art Institute of Chicago shared its infrared images with the Cleveland Museum of Art and the National Gallery of Art in Washington, D.C., where curator William Robinson identified a sketch by Picasso sent to his friend Max Jacob in a letter.
 It revealed the same composition of mother and child, but it had a cow licking the head of a small calf.
 In a letter to Jacob, Picasso reveals he was painting this composition a few months before he began The Old Guitarist.
 Despite these discoveries, the reason Picasso did not complete the composition with a mother and child, and how the older woman fitted into the history of the canvas, remain unknown.

-In 2019, researchers at University College London used neural network to recreate the painting found by infrared camera.
+In 2019, researchers at University College London used a neural network to recreate the painting found by infrared camera.
 The neural network was trained to recreate the painting from other works of Picasso during his Blue Period.

 In popular culture

 As one of Picasso's more notable Blue Period works, The Old Guitarist has influenced other artists of all backgrounds.
-For example, Paul McCartney drew from the painting when creating a chord progression.
+For example, Paul McCartney was inspired from a copy of the painting hanging on a wall to create a chord progression.
 This progression and McCartney's accompanying melody were his contributions to the 2015 Kanye West song "All Day".

+The Old Guitarist is also referenced in the Counting Crows song "Mr. Jones".
+The speaker alludes to this painting in the third verse of the song: "You know gray is my favorite color/I felt so symbolic yesterday/If I knew Picasso/ I would buy myself a gray guitar and play ".